artefactual-labs/archivematica-acceptance-tests/README.rst

-The ``Given``, ``When`` and ``Then`` statements in the .feature files are implemented by "step" functions in the features/steps/steps.py file, which, in turn, may interact with Archivematica GUI(s) by calling methods of an ``archivematicaselenium.py::ArchivematicaSelenium`` instance.
+The ``Given``, ``When`` and ``Then`` statements in the .feature files are implemented by "step" functions in the features/steps/steps.py file, which, in turn, may interact with Archivematica GUI(s) and APIs by calling methods of an ``amuser::ArchivematicaUser`` instance.

 Installation